What happens during the hearings?

 The CPB will respond to your designated representative within 48 hours of your hearing.

 The CPB cannot provide funding for awards/prizes/gifts, alcohol or events with alcohol, revenue-generating events, and events that limit entrance or access.

 How intimidating is this Cultural Programming Board?

 Not intimidating at all!
-It is a group of five of your peers in the undergraduate years at UVA along with one faculty advisor who are passionate about supporting culture here at Mr. Jefferson’s University.
+It is a group of six of your peers in the undergraduate years at UVA along with one faculty adviser who are passionate about supporting culture here at Mr. Jefferson’s University.

 How important are good presentation skills for getting funding?